michaelx/Shaarli/doc/md/dev/Development.md

 - Sessions automatically expire after 60 minutes.
 - Sessions are protected against hijacking: the session ID cannot be used from a different IP address.
 - Links are stored as an associative array which is serialized, compressed (with deflate), base64-encoded and saved as a comment in a `.php` file - even if the server does not support `.htaccess` files, the data file will still not be readable by URL.
 - Bruteforce protection: Successful and failed login attempts are logged - IP bans are enforced after a configurable amount of failures.
-Logs can also be used through [fail2ban](Server-configuration.md#fail2ban)
+Logs can also be used consumed by [fail2ban](../Server-configuration.md#fail2ban)
 - A pop-up notification is shown when a new release is available.

 ## Link structure